 Manifold Absolute Pressure check provides immediate manifold pressure information to ECU.
 TMAP sensor measures difference in pressure between outside atmosphere and vacuum level inside intake manifold and monitors pressure in manifold as primary means of detecting load.
 Data is used to calculate air density and determine engine's mass air flow rate, which in turn determines required ideal fueling.
-TMAP also stores instant barometric pressure reading when key is turned ON
+TMAP also stores instant barometric pressure reading when key is turned ON.

-Oxygen sensor functions like a small battery, generating a voltage signal to ECU based upon difference in oxygen content between exhaust gas and ambient air.
+Oxygen sensor functions like a small battery, generating a voltage signal to ECU based upon difference in oxygen content between exhaust gas and ambient air, or a generated electrical reference current.

 Tip of sensor, protruding into exhaust gas, is hollow.
-Outer portion of tip is surrounded by exhaust gas, with inner portion exposed to ambient air.
+Outer portion of tip is surrounded by exhaust gas, with inner portion exposed to ambient air, or a reference voltage current.
 When oxygen concentration on one side of tip is different than that of other side, a voltage signal up to 1.0 volt is generated and sent to ECU.
 Voltage signal tells ECU if engine is straying from ideal fuel mixture, and ECU then adjusts injector pulse accordingly.